-ON THIS PAGE: You will find information about how many people learn they have uterine cancer each year and some general survival information.
+ON THIS PAGE: You will find information about how many people are diagnosed with uterine cancer each year and some general survival information.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

-The one-year relative survival rate is the percentage of people who survive at least one year after the cancer is detected, excluding those who die from other diseases.
-For uterine cancer, the one-year relative survival rate is 92%.
-The five-year survival rate for a woman with a local (without spread) uterine cancer at diagnosis is about 95%.
-If the cancer is diagnosed with regional spread, the five-year survival rate is about 68%, and if diagnosed after the cancer has spread more distantly, it is 17%.
+The five-year relative survival rate is the percentage of people who survive at least five years after the cancer is found.
+For uterine cancer, the overall five-year survival rate is 82%.
+If the cancer is diagnosed as local (without spread) uterine cancer at diagnosis is about 95%.
+If the cancer is diagnosed with regional spread, the five-year survival rate is about 68%, and if diagnosed after the cancer has spread more distantly, it is 18%.

 Cancer survival statistics should be interpreted with caution.
-These estimates are based on data from thousands of people with this type of cancer in the United States each year, but the actual risk for a particular individual may differ.
+These estimates are based on data from thousands of people with this type of cancer in the United States each year, so the actual risk for a particular individual may be different.
 It is not possible to tell a woman how long she will live with uterine cancer.
-Because the survival statistics are measured in multi-year intervals, they may not represent advances made in the treatment or diagnosis of this cancer.
+Because the survival statistics are measured in five-year intervals, they may not represent advances made in the treatment or diagnosis of this cancer.
 Learn more about understanding statistics.